praisetompane/computation_and_information/0_theory_of_computation/3_design_and_analysis_of_algorithms/README.md

 # 3_design_and_analysis_of_algorithms

 objective:
-    - unpack what algorithms & data structures are and their role in the implementation of computation.
+    - unpack in layman's terms what algorithms & data structures are and their role in the humanity's current implementation of computation.
     - solve computational problems.
     - prove correctness of solutions.
     - argue efficiency.